ebdrup/json-schema-benchmark/reports/z-schema.md

 |`validation of URIs, an invalid protocol-relative URI Reference`|Expected result: `false` but validator returned: `true`
 |`validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `true`
 |`validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `true`
+|`some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part`|Expected result: `false` but validator returned: `true`
 |`Recursive references between schemas, valid tree`|Expected result: `true` but validator returned: `false`
 |`base URI change - change folder, number is valid`|Expected result: `true` but validator returned: `false`
 |`base URI change - change folder in subschema, number is valid`|Expected result: `true` but validator returned: `false`